-- DEBs for access specific erosion and sediment control.
-Progressive cover methodologies will be utilised for all access tracks where specific DEBs are not implemented. - Silt fence and super silt fence for linear fill earthworks between CH 4800 5955.
+- DEBs and silt fences for all access tracks as the specific erosion and sediment control.
+Progressive cover methodologies will also be utilised for access tracks with the final control measures specified within the SCWMPs., . - Silt fence and super silt fence for linear fill earthworks between CH 4800 5955.
 Cut and cover methodologies shall be utilised for majority of these works. - A DEB utilised for cut earthworks between CH 5450 5700, which discharges to the Mimi River via permanent or temporary culverts. - Where practical, clean water diversion channels, bunds and checks to separate clean water from sediment laden water, progressively installed as works proceed.
-Clean water diversions shall discharge to either tributaries of the kahikatea swamp forest or Mimi River via permanent or temporary culverts.

-Chemically flocculated SRPs utilised for treatment of cut and fill earthworks between CH 3635 - 4800.
+Clean water diversions shall discharge to either tributaries of the kahikatea swamp forest or Mimi River via permanent or temporary culverts. - Chemically treated SRPs utilised for treatment of cut and fill earthworks between CH 3635 - 4800.
 SRPs will treat discrete project catchments which vary from 0.5- 3ha, and shall be installed progressively as works proceed.
 Where possible, discharge of the SRP directly into a tributary stream will be avoided and a vegetation "polishing" buffer of at least 5m shall be maintained between the stream and pond's discharge point.
 SRP discharge point to land shall be stabilised with rock and/or geotextile to prevent subsequent erosion and scour.

-5.3 Construction staging and progressive stabilisation
+5.4 Construction staging and progressive stabilisation

 The extent of exposed soil and length of time that an area is exposed has a direct influence on the sediment discharged from the area.
 Earthworks and construction activities will be staged and sequenced as part of the normal construction programme.
 These earthworks areas shall be progressively stabilised to reduce the potential for erosion to occur.
 Where Project areas are not actively worked for more than 14 days (or a period otherwise agreed in relevant SCWMPs) the area will be stabilised.
 This will encourage and enforce the need to ensure that potentially erodible areas are not left exposed for long periods of time and reduce the potential for sediment generation (and subsequent discharges).
 The 14 day stabilisation period is further defined as below:

-- Stabilised Area (as per Section 5.5 below) is defined as an area inherently resistant to erosion such as rock, or rendered resistant by the application of aggregate, geotextile, vegetation or mulch, or as outlined in the Construction Water Management Plan.
+- Stabilised Area (as per Section 5.5 below) is defined as an area inherently resistant to erosion such as rock, or rendered resistant by the application of aggregate, geotextile, vegetation or mulch, or as identified in the Construction Water Management Plan.
 Where vegetation is to be used on a surface that is not otherwise resistant to erosion, the surface is considered stabilised once an 80% vegetation cover has been established. - The method of stabilisation is dependent upon site conditions and may include use of mulch and/or other woody organic matter, geotextile, the use of hard fill material and exposing rock. - Actively worked means actively subject to earthworks production with cut and fill, stockpiling or topsoil removal. - Areas of earthworks will be monitored on a weekly basis with ongoing field checks and understanding of production locations.
-The Environmental Manager will have a responsibility for ensuring identification of areas not worked and ensuring these are stabilised within the 14 day period (or otherwise agreed). - The 14 day period (or otherwise agreed) will apply to all earthworks and will include parts of larger earthwork footprint locations.
+The Environmental Manager will have a responsibility for ensuring identification of areas not worked and ensuring these are stabilised within the 14 day period (or otherwise agreed).
+A register of areas subject to earthworks, including timing, will assist in this process. - The 14 day period (or otherwise agreed) will apply to all earthworks and will include parts of larger earthwork footprint locations.
 The overall intent is that if the Project is not working an area (or part of an area) then the stabilisation period provision applies.